 FluoTag®-X2 anti-mScarlet is derived from an in-house developed single-domain antibody (sdAb) recognizing mScarlet-i with high affinity and specificity.

-mScarlet was created in vitro using a consensus synthetic template from various red fluorescent proteins (ref).
+mScarlet was created in vitro using a synthetic consensus template from various red fluorescent proteins (ref).
 It is one of the brightest (~3x brighter than mCherry) and truly monomeric fluorescent proteins, making it ideal for cellular imaging (FPbase). mScarlet can generally be employed in two distinct versions.
-Each version carries a distinct a single amino acid substitution, mScarlet-I (T74I) which features an accelerated maturation speed and mScarlet-H (M164H) which displays higher photostability.
+Each version carries a distinct single amino acid substitution, mScarlet-I (T74I) which features an accelerated maturation speed, and mScarlet-H (M164H) which displays higher photostability.
+An open-source database with the most currently available variants can be found in the fluorescence protein database “fpbase”

 Our nanobody binds specifically and strongly to all three mScarlet variants.
-Have a look at our specificity chart in the resource section.
+Have a look at our specificity chart in our Resource Section.

 |Specificity:||Recognizes mScarlet-i in its native conformation.
 Cross-reacts with some mRFP-derived red fluorescent proteins like mCherry.|